-We call the union of Delaunay simplexes with the same index I as Delaunay subshell I. The subshells 0 and 4 are produced by atoms that belong to the same Voronoi shell (the 0th, and the 1st one).
+We call the union of Delaunay simplexes with the same index I as $Delaunay \, subshell \, I$.
+The subshells 0 and 4 are produced by atoms that belong to the same Voronoi shell (the 0th, and the 1st one).
 They are the result of "folds" ("wrinkles") of the Voronoi shells, and typically they contain less simplexes and their volume is smaller than that of neighboring subshells.
-For our current task more important are the subshells, which are formed by Delaunay simplexes with vertices both from the 0th and 1st Voronoi shells (I = 1, 2, 3).
+For our current task more important are the subshells, which are formed by Delaunay simplexes with vertices both from the 0th and 1st Voronoi shells (I=1,2,3).
 The union of these simplexes represents a solid shell between the solute and the solvent.
-We call this shell the first Delaunay shell.
+We call this shell the $first \, Delaunay \, shell$.
 (To emphasize a distinction between shells of Delaunay simplexes and shells of Voronoi cells, we used in Refs.
 [22,23] the word "layer" in case of Delaunay simplexes.
+Here and afterwards we use the word "shell" in the both cases.)

 For illustration, Fig. 3 shows the first Delaunay shell in two dimensions.
-In the plane, the Delaunay simplex has three vertices, thus $I = i_1 + i_2 + i_3$ with $i_k = 0$ or 1.
-Then there are only four different Delaunay simplex indexes: I = 0-3, and the first Delaunay shell is composed of two Delaunay subshells (I = 1 and 2).
+In the plane, the Delaunay simplex has three vertices, thus $I=i_1+i_2+i_3$ with $i_k=0$ or 1.
+Then there are only four different Delaunay simplex indexes: I=0-3, and the first Delaunay shell is composed of two Delaunay subshells (I=1 and 2).

 As it was discussed in Ref.
 [22], one can also define subsequent Delaunay shells, between consecutive Voronoi shells.
 The simplexes, whose vertices are positioned on atoms of the first and the second Voronoi shells, represent a solid shell between the atoms of these Voronoi shells, and define the second Delaunay shell, and so on.
 We can also select Delaunay simplexes inside the solute molecule.
 They form the inner Delaunay shells with numbers 0 (zero), -1 (minus one), -2 (minus two) and so on.
-Every K-th Delaunay shell can be characterized by its total volume D{K} or by its empty volume E{K} (without the volume occupied by the spheres, which represent the atoms).
+Every K-th Delaunay shell can be characterized by its total volume D_K or by its empty volume E_K (without the volume occupied by the spheres, which represent the atoms).
 Below we will deal mainly with the first Delaunay shell, which represents the boundary area between the solute molecule and the solvent.